-Business Attorney – Formation, Incorporation, Contracts and Operating Agreements
+Business Law – Formation, Incorporation, Contracts & Operating Agreements

 If you are starting a business in Georgia, business attorney C. David Rowe, P.C. can help you with all of the legal aspects of getting your new business up and running.
 We can help you with business entity selection and formation, LLC operating agreements, tax identification numbers, and shareholders agreements.
-We can also help with reviewing leases, employee and independent contractor agreements, confidentiality and non-competition agreements, start-up tax advice, and other general business start-up legal needs.
+We can also help with reviewing leases, employee and independent contractor agreements, confidentiality and non-competition agreements, start-up tax advice, as well with good advice for better financial management and other general business start-up legal needs.
 Our attorneys can help with all business financial matters and concerns.

 If you are looking to sell your business, our attorneys provide advice throughout the entire process, from planning for the sale all the way through closing the deal.
 We can assist with non-disclosure agreements, letters of intent, asset purchase agreements, entity purchase agreements, planning for tax consequences, purchase price allocations, seller financing, earn-out agreements, and other similar needs.
 As attorneys that take great care with all client matters, we strive to ensure every aspect of your business is protected under the law.